JumanaCS/JumanaCS/README.md

 - 🥥 Location: New Orleans, Louisiana
-- 🕊️ Currently working on -
+- 🕊️ Currently working on - 'ACE' a mobile study app
-- 🫧 Currently Developing a
+- 🫧 Currently Developing a solo Roblox horror game
 - 🥞 Tutoring a high school student how to code for their future CS major

 💼 How to reach me - [LinkedIn](https://www.linkedin.com/in/jumana-sul) or [Email](jumana.suleiman.cs@gmail.com).